youngboy/engine-docs/source/upgrade-optics.md

 **If using Apollo Server**

-The only code change required is to add `tracing: true` to the options passed to the Apollo Server middleware function for your framework of choice.
+The only code change required is to add `tracing: true` and `cacheControl: true` to the options passed to the Apollo Server middleware function for your framework of choice.
 For example, for Express:

 ```javascript
 app.use('/graphql', bodyParser.json(), graphqlExpress({